hanbyul-here/release-test/README.md

   - Save the private SSH key in a DEPLOY_KEY secret
   - Add Deploy keys to the Bypass list of the rulesets (Bypass list > Add bypass > Deploy keys)
   - Make your action checkouts the repo using the SSH key from the secret

+### GitHub App Related

+Create GitHub App with  `contents: write, read`, `metadata: read` permissions Install the app to the repos